KakonCSE/Learn-container-networking/EGRESS-TRAFFIC/README.md

 ```
 #Configure virtual ethernet cable

-$It's time to set up a virtual Ethernet cable.
+#It's time to set up a virtual Ethernet cable.
 One cable hand will be configured as a nic card in the `ns0` namespace, while the other hand will be configured in the `br0` interface.
 ```
 kakon@DevOps:~$ sudo ip link add veth0 type veth peer name ceth0 kakon@DevOps:~$ sudo ip netns exec ns0 bash